-In order to facilitate feedback and communication during these activities, we will use clickers (see below).
+In order to facilitate feedback and communication during these activities, we will use online Google Forms (see also Quizzes, below).
 In order to free up time in lecture that is typically used to cover facts, definitions, and the like, students will be expected to come to lecture already having spent time studying these things.
 The readings and videos provide this background for you.
-We will have quizzes in almost every lecture (starting in the 4th lecture) to make sure that students come to class prepared for active learning (see more below on quizzes).
+We will have quizzes in almost every lecture (graded starting in the 5th lecture) to make sure that students come to class prepared for active learning (see more below on quizzes).
 Some readings will also cover the basics of examples we will use for active learning.